 Samantha Harrington, MD

 Samantha Harrington, MD is a radiology resident at Mass General.
 She is enrolled in the Department of Radiology Management and Leadership Training Program.
-She is a delegate to the Massachusetts Medical Society Resident and Fellow Section and a member of the Partners Trainee Wellness Council.
+She is a delegate to the Massachusetts Medical Society Resident and Fellow Section and a member of the Mass General Brigham Trainee Wellness Council.
 Her clinical interests include pediatric radiology, health policy and global health.

 Susie Y. Huang, MD, PhD